pozsarzs/modshell/README.md

   <li>support for variable and constant arrays</li>
   <li>new predefined constants</li>
   <li>syntax highlighter file for applications using GTKSourceView (for example: Builder, Geany, Gedit, Mousepad, Pluma, Scribes), for Notepad++ (Windows only) and Vim/Neovim</li>
-egzotikusTCP and UPD echo server utilities for testing connectivity.</li>
+  <li>TCP and UPD echo server utilities for testing connectivity.</li>
  </ul>
  Only a source package will be released.
 </details>